wingriderr/jagged_thoughts/traininggovClient/README.md

 ## general
 - writes into output folder
-- output folder should be present
+- output folder should be present,havent written handler for that.